Election Observation Missions

 Election observation expresses the Commonwealth's interest and concern in promoting democratic elections within its wider policy of support for democracy, the rule of law and human rights.

 As part of its work, CPA UK has devised a comprehensive bespoke handbook on carrying out Election Observer Missions, setting out examples of good practice.
 You can download it here.

 What CPA UK/BIMR can offer

-For elections in the Caribbean, Overseas Territories and Crown Dependencies, observers are mainly sought from the CPA's British Islands and Mediterranean, Caribbean and Americas regions.
+For elections in the UK Overseas Territories and Crown Dependencies, observers are mainly sought from the CPA's British Islands and Mediterranean, Caribbean and Americas regions.
 Observers from legislatures of a similar size to the election setting provide relevant perspective and understanding.

 2. Organisational efficiency

 CPA BIMR has a successful record of planning and deploying election missions, usually within relatively short timescales.
 Its secretariat of trained and experienced staff provide first-class management and organisational support throughout the delivery of the mission.